Pro Bono Resources

 Resources for Law Students

-The Path to Pro Bono: An Interviewing Tool for Law Students The American Bar Association Pro Bono Committee and the Center for Pro Bono developed this brochure to assist law students in assessing a law firm's commitment to pro bono.
-It also useful for students pursuing careers with small and mid-size firms and corporate in-house legal departments.
+The Path to Pro Bono: An Interviewing Tool for Law Students.
+The American Bar Association Pro Bono Committee and the Center for Pro Bono developed this brochure to assist law students in assessing a law firm's commitment to pro bono.
+It is also useful for students pursuing careers with small and mid-sized firms and corporate in-house legal departments.